 Update: I've created a live visualization of this algorithm, so you can see it in action - see Marriage Sort, a Visualization.

 Two weeks ago, a link showed up on Hacker News on how to (mathematically) select the best wife.
-The key takeaway from the article is that knowing only the relative rankings of women you've dated (and assuming you can never go back to a previous one), you can maximize your chances of marrying the best one by letting N/e go by and then marrying the next one you meet that's better than all those.
+Tongue firmly in cheek, of course.
+The key takeaway from the article is that knowing only the relative rankings of items in a sequence (and assuming you can never go back to a previous one), you can maximize your chances of selecting the maximum one by letting N/e go by and then picking the next one that's better than all those.
 Further, to maximize your expected value you only need to let the first √N - 1 go by.
 After rattling around in the back of my mind for a couple weeks, yesterday this tidbit coalesced into an actual Idea.
 Could I turn this selection routine into a sorting algorithm?

 And thus, Marriage Sort was born.
 I present it here purely out of interest, not because it is especially fast - if nothing else, because it is the only sorting algorithm I know of that has an average complexity of O(n1.5)1.